 This part of the documentation consists of detailed explanations of all Bokeh modules and their properties.
 These texts are available from the Python interpreter and within most Python development environments.
 Sphinx also uses those texts to generate the reference guide section of Bokeh’s documentation.

-In the file sphinx/source/rst_epilog.txt, you can find many common
+In the file docs/bokeh/source/rst_epilog.txt, you can find many common

 substitutions used across the narrative documentation as well as docstrings and